chenxiaolong/Custota/README.md

 Custota is an app for installing Android A/B OTA updates from a custom OTA server.
 When paired with [avbroot](https://github.com/chenxiaolong/avbroot), it can be used to seamlessly install OTAs signed by a custom key.

 Custota is installed via a Magisk/KernelSU module so that it can run as a system app.
-Root access is only used for a boot script that sandboxes Custota into an SELinux domain with minimal privileges.

 <img src="app/images/light.png" alt="light mode screenshot" width="200" /> <img src="app/images/dark.png" alt="dark mode screenshot" width="200" />